Reviewed on 18 February 2020

 - Individuals whose Annual Income exceeds S$120,000.
 Please provide your income documents for Banks to update accordingly.

-Although it seems like it is only affecting personal loan, but nowadays for Unsecured business loan, SME banking department of all banks are looking at BTI of the Personal Guarantor as a key factor of loan approval.
+It may only seem to affect personal loans.
+However, SME banking departments are looking at BTI of the Personal Guarantor as a key factor of loan approval.

 Therefore, Personal Guarantor of Business loan has to take note that even though your Credit Rating on your CBS is AA, if you failed your BTI, your loan will still be rejected.

-How Can I Avoid Being Negatively Affected by the BTI ratio being too high?
+How To Avoid Being Negatively Affected by the BTI ratio being too high

 There are some steps you could take to tamper or even avoid the negative effects of the borrowing limit revisions.